Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 The Via Verde Toll Trap You Must Not Ignore

-This is the single most expensive mistake renters make in Portugal.
-Many motorways use electronic-only tolling with no cash booths at all, including the A22 along the Algarve and several routes feeding out of Lisbon.
-If your car is not set up to pay them, the unpaid tolls turn into administrative fines that the rental company bills back to your card, often with a hefty handling fee on top.
+This is the single most expensive mistake renters make in Portugal, and I nearly walked into it.
+Paperwork done, keys in hand, I’d half-turned for the door when I thought to ask how tolls were handled.
+Many motorways here use electronic-only tolling with no cash booths at all, including the A22 along the Algarve and several routes feeding out of Lisbon.
+If your car isn’t set up to pay them, the unpaid tolls turn into administrative fines the rental company bills back to your card, often with a hefty handling fee on top.
+On the drive out to Sintra we passed a gantry with no booth to slow for, and I was glad I’d asked.

 The Day Trips That Make a Lisbon Car Worth It